suhailrehman/personal-webpage/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a graduate student at the University of Chicago's <a href="https://uchi-db.github.io/chidatasite/index.html">CHIDATA Group</a>, working under <a href="http://people.cs.uchicago.edu/~aelmore/">Prof. Aaron J. Elmore</a>.
+I'm an Assistant Instructional Professor at the University of Chicago's <a href="https://cs.uchicago.edu">Department of Computer Science</a> and <a href="https://college.uchicago.edu/">The College</a>.
+I completed my Ph.D. in Computer Science under <a href="http://people.cs.uchicago.edu/~aelmore/">Prof. Aaron J. Elmore</a>.
 I'm interested in systems for data science, specifically data lineage for usability and data discovery.

 I have previously worked on:
-* Cloud computing systems at <a href="https://web2.qatar.cmu.edu/~suhailr/">CMU Qatar</a>.
+* Cloud computing systems and Education at CMU.
 * GPU Computing at <a href="https://cvit.iiit.ac.in/research/thesis/thesis-students/exploring-irregular-memory-access-applications-on-the-gpu">IIIT-Hyderabad</a>.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/suhail_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.